 - Technical Assistance – Help end-users consider CHP, waste heat to power, and/or district energy with CHP in their facility, including assisting project development from initial CHP screening to installation.

-The CHP TAPs offer technical assistance to facilities impacted by the Boiler MACT regulation.
+The CHP TAPs offered technical assistance to facilities impacted by the Boiler MACT regulation.

 Visit the CHP Project Profiles Database.
 Search by state, CHP TAP, market sector, North American Industry Classification System (NAICS) code, system size, technology/prime mover, fuel, thermal energy use, and year installed.